imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

     </tr>
     <tr class="odd">
       <td>
-        <p>Zoom out again with the {% include key content='-' %} key, and similarly zoom in on the next point you want to be on your path to place it precisely:</p>
+        <p>Zoom out again with the {% include key key='-' %} key, and similarly zoom in on the next point you want to be on your path to place it precisely:</p>
       </td>
       <td>
         <p><img src="/media/SNT-Accurate-Point-Placement-Walkthrough-Updated-4.png" width="350"></p>